-The maps above show Alcohol Free Zones and Alcohol Prohibited Areas which are restricted as described above to the end of November 2019 when Council will re-consider the matter and again consult with the community.
+The maps below show Alcohol Free Zones and Alcohol Prohibited Areas which are restricted as described above to the end of Nov 2023 when Council will re-consider the matter and again consult with the community.

 Liquor Accords in NSW are industry-based partnerships working in local communities to introduce practical solutions to liquor-related problems.

-The Harbourside North Liquor Accord is an agreement between licensees, and is supported by North Sydney Council, and the police of the Harbourside Local Area Command covering North Sydney and Mosman (LGAs).
+The Harbourside North Liquor Accord, link below, is an agreement between licensees, and is supported by North Sydney Council, and the police of the Harbourside Local Area Command covering North Sydney and Mosman (LGAs).

 Its aims are: